Maxx100/PIngPong/README.md

 # PingPong
-Ping-Pong on C only with stdio.h lib
+Ping-Pong game on C with minimal of libs used
 ![screen](https://github.com/user-attachments/assets/03841fb4-a5d0-47b5-9104-9e61d27cf224)